CamerAllan/evm/README.md

 ## What is this

-`binswap` is a cli tool that helps you quickly switch between different versions of an executable, written in rust.
+`binswap` is a cli tool that helps you quickly switch between archived versions of an executable, written in rust.

 ## Use case